-Page 2 of 2 - Also winning it for the first time were pitchers Jake Peavy of the Chicago White Sox and Jeremy Hellickson of the Tampa Bay Rays.
+Also winning it for the first time were pitchers Jake Peavy of the Chicago White Sox and Jeremy Hellickson of the Tampa Bay Rays.
 Peavy and Hellickson tied for the AL pitchers award.

 St. Louis’ Yadier Molina was the only National League player who won the award last year to win it again this year.
 Molina won his fifth consecutive Gold Glove Award (as well as his 5th Fielding Bible Award).
 The rest of the National League winners were Colorado left fielder Carlos Gonzalez (2nd award), Philadelphia shortstop Jimmy Rollins (4th award) and Miami pitcher Mark Buehrle (4th award, but first in the NL).

 In the American League, Yankee’s first baseman Mark Teixeira (5th award) and second baseman Robinson Cano (2nd award) both won as did Rangers third baseman Adrian Beltre (4th award), Baltimore catcher Matt Wieters (2nd award) and Royals left fielder Alex Gordon (2nd award).